jaesparza/website/content/beacon.md

 ### Setup
 Before putting the beacon on the air, the following setup is needed:
 1. Determine the band in which the beacon is going to transmitt and plug the appropriate low pass filter for that band.
 2. Generate the WSPR message that will be sent by the beacon by following the instructions [link](https://github.com/jaesparza/radio-beacon/tree/main/sw/beacon#configure-your-won-wspr-frame).
-An example of a WSPR message can be seen in the code listing below.
-Replace the contents of the `uint8_t MY_WSPR_DATA` array with the custom message.
+Replace the contents of the `uint8_t MY_WSPR_DATA` array with your own message.
 3. Set the desired TX duty cycle in minutes.
 4. Recompile and flash.

 ### Dry run
 A QRSS viewer software can be used to test the beacon operation before connecting it to an antenna.
 An option is [ARGO QRSS viewer](https://digilander.libero.it/i2phd/argo/).
 This test requires a HF receiver and a digital modes interface, so the audio signal can be fed into the PC's soundcard.
 An example of a correct full WSPR frame that can be decoded is shown below.
-The critical aspect here is that the separation between the tones that are transmitted looks correct (approximately, sicne this viewer does not have a high resolution).
+The critical aspect here is that the separation between the tones that are transmitted looks correct (subjectively judged, since this viewer does not have a high resolution).

 ![Test transmission of a WSPR frame](https://raw.githubusercontent.com/jaesparza/radio-beacon/main/doc/images/WSPR.PNG)